AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_flutter.md

 - Adds the function of managing custom chat room attributes to implement functions like seat control and synchronization in voice chatrooms.
 - Adds the `ChatManager#fetchConversationListFromServer` method to allow users to get the conversation list from the server with pagination.
 - Adds the `ChatMessage#chatroomMessagePriority` attribute to implement the chat room message priority function to ensure that high-priority messages are dealt with first.
-- Adds the `ChatManager#removeMessagesFromServerWithTs` and `ChatManager#removeMessagesFromServerWithMsgIds` methods to allow users to delete messages on the server in a unidirectional way.

 #### Improvements